Bot-thoven: A Musical Robot Performer

 Creating a musical instrument-playing robot will allow anyone to listen to a personalized live performance at any time or location.
 The robot will be able to perform any given repertoire with musical expression like a human performer as long as the sheet music is printed for the program to read.
 While our project currently focuses on a single instrument - a xylophone, our work on how to have robotic instruments play with dynamics and musical techniques has the potential to be applied for a variety of instruments.
 The expansion of our research to various instruments will give listeners even more freedom in personalization.
 In addition, music has been shown to help dementia and Alzheimer’s patients in helping regain memory loss.
 Our technology has the potential to be used in the field of music therapy - where Bot-thoven can be set up in nursing homes to help residents use the power of music for positive recovery.

-David’s first objective is to create a working program which is able to take the music input data and create an output conveying details on the appropriate pitch, length, and musical expression (ex: dynamic level).
-By achieving this goal, David will be able to send data for Jason to use when telling the servo-mallet system at which strength to strike the key.
+Another objective is to create a working program which is able to take the music input data and create an output conveying details on the appropriate pitch, length, and musical expression (ex: dynamic level).
+By achieving this goal, we will be able to send data for the Arduino board to use when telling the servo-mallet system at which strength to strike the key.

 After completing our project, we plan on setting...Read more »